nilearn/nilearn/doc/getting_started.rst

 Unmasking (inverse_transform)
 =============================

 Unmasking data is as easy as masking it!
 This can be done by using method `inverse_transform` on your processed data.
-As you may want to unmask several kind of data (not only the data that you previously masked but also the results of an algorithm), the masker is clever and can take data of dimension 1D (resp.
+As you may want to unmask several kinds of data (not only the data that you previously masked but also the results of an algorithm), the masker is clever and can take data of dimension 1D (resp.
 2D) to convert it back to 3D (resp.
 4D).

 .. literalinclude:: ../plot_haxby_simple.py
     :start-after: ### Unmasking #################################################################